Pentax K-1 vs Sony A7

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Can take more shots (760 versus 340) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 2 years and 4 months of technical progress since the A7 launch.

-Advantages of the Sony Alpha A7:
+Arguments in favor of the Sony Alpha A7:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/60i).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - More framing info: Has an electronic viewfinder that displays shooting data.